carpentries/lesson-development-training/episodes/26-collaborating.md

 ## Why "Pull Request"?

-The name is slightly anachronistic now, because a project maintainer can often manage the whole process of reviewing a contribution in GitHub's web interface, but the term _Pull Request_ originates from the early days of GitHub, when a contributor would be requesting that the project maintainer(s) use Git to fetch or _pull_ the new branch to their local version of the project repository, to further explore and test the changes before deciding whether to merge them or not.
+The term _Pull Request_ originates from the early days of GitHub, when a contributor would be requesting that the project maintainer(s) use Git to fetch (download) their branch and merge the changes into the main branch of the project.
+In the terminlogy of Git, this combination of fetching and merging a set of changes is called _pulling_.
+The name Pull Request is slightly anachronistic now, because a project maintainer can often manage the whole process of reviewing a contribution in GitHub's web interface.

 ::::::::::::::